boon755/mmdbmeld/README.md

 ### What has changed in this Repo
 - added description and language en.
 Verification using mmdbctl (from ipinfo.io) showing invalid.
-- added config.yaml to combine ipv4+ipv6 for output.
+- added config-example2.yml for combine ipv4+ipv6 for output.

 ### Customize your MMDBs.